lightstep/otel-launcher-go/README.md

 ### Lightstep Metrics SDK

-**WARNING**: This SDK is new and is still undergoing early producgtion testing at Lightstep.
+**WARNING**: This SDK is new and is still undergoing early production testing at Lightstep.
 Please use this SDK with caution until further notice.